adriennelim/hrext07-my-cruddy-app/README.md

 ### Input:
 - Player 1 & Player 2 names
-- First player gets to pick symbol (X or O)
-- Tic-Tac-Toe game board
+- Tic-Tac-Toe game board - click on divs to play

 ### Output:
 - Game outcomes: Announce winner or a draw if it's a draw